An honest side-by-side look at ContractParser and Parseur — where each one is stronger, and which to pick based on what you actually need.

 Both price per page, but with very different commitment structures.

 Parseur: monthly subscription with volume-based tiers.
-One credit = one page (an email counts as one credit regardless of length; a three-page PDF costs three credits).
+One credit = one page; an email or spreadsheet counts as one credit each regardless of length, while a three-page PDF costs three credits.
 Unused credits expire at the end of the billing period.
 Free tier is 20 pages/month, renewable.
-Paid plans start around $149/month and scale up through Pro, Scale, and Enterprise tiers (up to 10M pages/month on enterprise contracts).
+Paid plans use a volume slider with quote-on-sign-up pricing — Parseur stopped publishing fixed monthly dollar amounts in 2026.
+The tier names are Base (up to 3,000 pages/month), Scale (up to 1 million), and Enterprise (up to 10 million, custom).
+Annual billing earns three months free.

 Parseur's free tier (20 pages/month, no card) is genuinely useful for small steady volume.
 If you process 15-20 documents a month, you never pay a cent.